craighurley/ansible-personal-vps/roles/bash/README.md

 --------------

 Set the colour of the bash prompt to red, yellow or green with `v_bash_prompt_colour`:
-- 1 is red, for PROD
+- 1: red, for PROD
-- 3 is yellow, for TEST
+- 3: yellow, for TEST
-- 2 is green, for DEV
+- 2: green, for DEV

 Dependencies
 ------------